Hinrichsta/CampaignTracker/docs/README.md

 - See who currently has equipment, and take it if unowned
 - Can give equipment to other players

+## User Story 3
+As a **player**, I want to **know know what day it is in game**, so I can **better track the events in game**.

+### Acceptance
+- A simple custom calendar that would allow for the creation of months
+- Tracks the current day, month, year, and age
+- Allows for the creation of events to be marked on the calendar.

 # Mis-User Stories

 ## Mis-User Story 1